eugenesan/glim/README.md

      You might see a harmless warning regarding failed Persistent storage upgrade.
      It happens because Tails assumes the Tails image is directly on the USB drive when Persistent storage is available.
- * Add Windows Setup/PE paritions formated as NTFS and containing ISO content of your favorite Windows or LiveCD.
+ * Add NTFS/FAT/ExFAT formatted paritions with the content of Windows Setup or Windows LiveCD ISOs.
+   Windows boot entry will be added for each detected partition.
-   You can also place autounattend.xml on those partitions if you want to allow customizations.
+   Optionally you can place autounattend.xml on those partitions if you want to customize the installation process.
-   Good starting point for create such customizations is here: https://schneegans.de/windows/unattend-generator/ Boot menu option will be added for each detected instance.
+   To create your own autounattend.xml visit: https://schneegans.de/windows/unattend-generator/

    Note:
-    If you want to be able to mount one of the partitions on Android/Windows it is recommended to format it as FAT32 or ExFAT and place it as first prtition.
+    If you want to be able to mount one of the partitions on Android/Windows it is recommended to format it as FAT32 or ExFAT and place it as a first partition.
-    To do that you need to toggle CHECK_ORDER variable in glim.sh during installation.
+    To do that you need to disable CHECK_ORDER variable in glim.sh prior to installation to allow non-default partitions order.
-    Also it is recommended to mark the (GLIM/EFI) partition as "system" to hide it.
-    Other partition might result in harmless warnings they are not supported by other OSs.
+    Unsupported partitions migh result in anoying but harmless pop-ups/warnings.

  Here is an example of a disk layout that covers all supported use cases:

 ```
 Disk /dev/sda: 124GB